trevino200/Mastering-Kubernetes/Provision-the-KPI-infrastructure.md

 The ca.crt is the Kubernetes Certificate Authority certificate and ca.key is the Kubernetes Certificate Authority private key.
 You will use the ca.crt file in many places, so it will be copied to many places.
-The ca.key is used by the CA for signing certificates.
-And it should be securely stored.
+The ca.key is used by the CA for signing certificates and it should be securely stored.
 In this case our master node(s) is our CA server as well, so we will store it on master node(s).
-There is not need to copy this file to elsewhere.
+There is not need to copy this file to any other nodes.

 ## Client and Server Certificates